 Kalamita Fortress, Medieval fortress on Monastyrskaya Skala plateau in Inkerman, Ukraine

-The fortress was built by Byzantines in the 6th century and later became important under the Principality of Theodoro.
-Ottoman forces took control in 1475, ending the previous era of rule.
+The fortress was built by the Byzantines in the 6th century and later became a key stronghold of the Principality of Theodoro.
+In 1475, Ottoman forces captured it, bringing the previous era of rule to a close.

 The community of curious travelers